cyberimp/dokku-booba/README.md

     - `DANBOORU_LOGIN` - your danbooru login
     - `DOKKU_LETSENCRYPT_EMAIL` - your let's encrypt email
     - `TG_TOKEN` - your bot token
-8. You should restart app with `dokku ps:restart <YOUR_APP>` every day to rebuild cache
+8. You should restart app with `dokku ps:restart <YOUR_APP>` every day to rebuild cache (don't worry, bot will be up during restart, new container will replace old after building cache)
 9. You could post into `TG_CHAT` channel with `docker exec <YOUR_APP>.web.1 /app/sigusr1.sh`
+10. First start will take about 3 mins